Get Rid of a Hypertrophic Scar

 Hypertrophic scars can be surgically removed, too, but you should wait to make a decision until two years have passed since the injury/surgery.
 Hypertrophic scars stop growing and start to improve two years after the injury.

 If you prefer a more natural route to getting rid of your hypertrophic scars, you can try one of these treatments.

 Vitamin E Cream

 - 2Apply the cream to the affected area by thoroughly rubbing into the scar.Advertisement

 - 3You do not need to wash the cream off.Make sure you rub it in as you would a lotion.

 Massaging your hypertrophic scar can break up the excess collagen and reduce the size of the scar.

 - 1Gently pinch and roll your fingers around the scar.

 Questions and Answers

-How to get rid of raised scar from my foot.
-I got it due to accident?
+How to get rid of raised scar on my foot?

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.